columnar-tech/adbc-quickstarts/go/flightsql/gizmosql/README.md

 limitations under the License.
 -->

-# Connecting Go and GizmoSQL (an Arrow Flight SQL server - powered by DuckDB or SQLite) with ADBC
+# Connecting Go and GizmoSQL with ADBC

 ## Instructions

-This example uses [GizmoSQL](https://gizmodata.com/gizmosql), but other open source tools and vendor products that support Arrow Flight SQL will also work with this driver.
+This example uses [GizmoSQL](https://gizmodata.com/gizmosql), a lightweight, high-performance SQL server powered by DuckDB or SQLite that supports Arrow Flight SQL.

 > [!TIP]
 > If you already have a GizmoSQL instance running, skip the steps to set up GizmoSQL.